 All critical I/O functions - including the voter for the 2oo3 architecture - are implemented in the FPGA.
-In addition, two PMC slots can accomodate further I/O functions.
+In addition, two PMC slots can accommodate further I/O functions.

-Each loadmaster workstation features two identical channels, is controlled by two of these triple-redundant 6U boards, completed by an AFDX (ARINC-664) and a graphics interface per CPU-board, and supported by the safe operatingsystem PikeOS.
+Each loadmaster workstation features two identical channels, is controlled by two of these triple-redundant 6U boards, completed by an AFDX (ARINC-664) and a graphics interface per CPU-board, and supported by a safe operating system.
 The system is specified for -15 to +40°C (up to 70°C for 15 minutes) operation temperature.